stevalkr/multiplexer.nvim/readme.md

 end
 ```

-It is recommended to use [zellij-autolock](https://github.com/fresh2dev/zellij-autolock) to automatically switch between Zellij's "Normal" and "Locked" modes.
-Also, please note that currently, `zellij`’s CLI support isn’t great, and you may experience screen flashes.
+It is recommended to use [zellij-autolock](https://github.com/fresh2dev/zellij-autolock) or [vim-zellij-navigator](https://github.com/hiasr/vim-zellij-navigator) to automatically switch between Zellij's "Normal" and "Locked" modes.
+Additionally, please be aware that Zellij’s CLI support is currently limited, and you may encounter screen flashes.
+Furthermore, not all keybinds are supported by Zellij.

 </details>